What is DOXORUBICIN HCL?

 How should I use DOXORUBICIN HCL?

 Read the Patient Information Leaflet if available from your pharmacist before you start receiving doxorubicin and each time you get an infusion.
 If you have any questions, ask your doctor or pharmacist.
 This medication is given by injection into a vein by a health care professional.
 The dosage is based on your medical condition, body size, and response to therapy.
 If this medication touches your skin, immediately and completely wash the skin with soap and water.
 If this medication gets in your eye, open the eyelids and flush with plenty of water for 15 minutes.
-Seek immediate medical attention.
-Caregivers should take precautions (e.g., wear gloves) to prevent contact with the patient's urine or other body fluid for at least 5 days after treatment.
+Get medical help right away.
+Caregivers should take precautions (such as wear gloves) to prevent contact with the patient's urine or other body fluid for at least 5 days after treatment.
 Consult your pharmacist.
 Unless your doctor instructs you otherwise, drink plenty of cool fluids during treatment with this medication.
 This helps move the drug quickly through your body and helps reduce some of the side effects.

 What should I tell my health care provider before I take DOXORUBICIN HCL?

 See also Side Effects section.
 Before using doxorubicin, tell your doctor or pharmacist if you are allergic to it; or to lincomycin; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.
-Before using this medication, tell your doctor or pharmacist your medical history, especially of: a current infection, low blood cell counts (e.g., anemia, neutropenia, thrombocytopenia), gout, heart problems (e.g., recent heart attack, heart failure, irregular heartbeat), a history of receiving any anthracycline-type drug (e.g., doxorubicin, idarubicin, daunorubicin, mitoxantrone), kidney problems, liver disease, severe mouth sores (stomatitis), radiation treatment (especially to the chest area).
-Do not have immunizations/vaccinations without the consent of your doctor, and avoid contact with people who have recently received oral polio vaccine.
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: a current infection, low blood cell counts (such as anemia, neutropenia, thrombocytopenia), gout, heart problems (such as recent heart attack, heart failure, irregular heartbeat), a history of receiving any anthracycline-type drug (such as doxorubicin, idarubicin, daunorubicin, mitoxantrone), kidney problems, liver disease, severe mouth sores (stomatitis), radiation treatment (especially to the chest area).
+Doxorubicin can make you more likely to get infections or may make current infections worse.
+Stay away from anyone who has an infection that may easily spread (such as chickenpox, COVID-19, measles, flu).
+Talk to your doctor if you have been exposed to an infection or for more details.
+Tell your health care professional that you are using doxorubicin before having any immunizations/vaccinations.
+Avoid contact with people who have recently received live vaccines (such as flu vaccine inhaled through the nose).
 To lower the chance of getting cut, bruised, or injured, use caution with sharp objects like safety razors and nail cutters, and avoid activities such as contact sports.
 Use a soft-bristle toothbrush to lower the risk of bleeding gums.
-Wash your hands well to prevent the spread of infections.
-Caution is advised when using this drug in children because they may be more sensitive to the effects of the drug, especially to radiation recall in the lungs, heart problems, or another cancer later on in life.
+Children may be more sensitive to the side effects of this drug, especially to radiation recall in the lungs, heart problems, or another cancer later on in life.
 Doxorubicin, in combination with other chemotherapies, may also slow the growth of children before puberty.
 This medication can affect fertility in males.
 It can also affect menstruation in females and cause premature menopause.
 Ask your doctor for more details.
 Tell your doctor if you are pregnant or plan to become pregnant.
-Your doctor will give you a pregnancy test before starting treatment.
 You should not become pregnant while using doxorubicin.
 Doxorubicin may harm an unborn baby.
-Ask about reliable forms of birth control to use during treatment with this medication and for 6 months after stopping treatment.
-If you become pregnant, talk to your doctor right away about the risks and benefits of this medication.
-Men who have a pregnant partner must use a condom during sexual activity during doxorubicin treatment and for 10 days after treatment has stopped.
-Men with a female partner of childbearing age who is not pregnant should ask about reliable forms of birth control to use during treatment with this medication and for 3 months after stopping treatment.
-If your partner becomes pregnant or thinks she may be pregnant, tell the doctor right away.
+Your doctor should order a pregnancy test before you start this medication.
+Women using this medication should ask about reliable forms of birth control during treatment and for at least 6 months after the last dose.
+Men using this medication should ask about reliable forms of birth control during treatment and for at least 3 months after the last dose.
+Men who have a pregnant partner must use a condom during sex while on treatment with doxorubicin and for 10 days after the last dose.
+If you or your partner becomes pregnant, talk to your doctor right away about the risks and benefits of this medication.
 This medication passes into breast milk.
-Because of the potential risk to the infant, breast-feeding is not recommended while using this drug and for 10 days after stopping treatment.
+Because of the possible risk to the infant, breast-feeding is not recommended while using this drug and for 10 days after the last dose.
 Consult your doctor before breast-feeding.

 What may interact with DOXORUBICIN HCL?